vsantos/devtools/README.md

 `script/elasticsearch_disk_usage.py`

 A script which will connect using REST in a remote cloud elasticsearch and retrieve disk usage data, checking the user's threshold and alarming if needed in a Slack channel.
 The following environment variables are needed: `XPACK_USER`, `XPACK_PASSWORD` and `SLACK_TOKEN`.
 Other configuration such as the threshold it self or the slack channel can be achieved editing the script directly in the `CONSTANT` session.

+Obs: It can be also be used as a AWS python lambda.
+Requests module must be imported as boto for achieving this goal.